 Rivers & Canals

-Rivers and Canals are a fantastic place to go magnet fishing, especially the parts of the river that have had a lot of people nearby for example when they are close to a road or a popular walkway.
+Rivers and Canals are a fantastic place to go, especially the parts of the river that have had a lot of people nearby for example when they are close to a road or a popular walkway.
 Many metallic items have been disposed of in the river over hundreds of years.
 Tip – Find a good bridge to magnet fish off

 Lakes can have interesting metal items lurking at the bottom, try to choose a lake that has been popular over the years, perhaps where people have gone swimming in the summer.
 Remember to get permission from the lake owner.